hessior/cifar10/README.md

 # Model for Cifar10, Keras

-Test accuracy is about 80%.
+The test accuracy is about 80%.